 Mental health and academic achievement are absolutely connected.
 Let’s just face this face head on!

 How can you possibly achieve great things when your life is spinning out of control?

 We’ve all seen it before.
-Mental health problems touch us all at some point or another, whether they be serious long term battles or temporary brushes with emotionality.
+Mental health problems touch us all at some point or another, whether they be serious long-term battles or temporary brushes with emotionality.

 In my experience, we vastly underestimate the far-reaching implications of mental health on every aspect of our lives from academic achievement to interpersonal relationships.